Small Business Ideas

 We have to start somewhere and a realistic absolute beginning to make money from nothing is we take a hypothetical person that sleeps outside in a makeshift camp.
 He/she does however have a few different sets of clothing, including outerwear for even the snowy winter.
 This person does not receive any social assistance, but understands that they will die of starvation if they don’t get out there and earn money.

 Day 1, they have the appropriate clothing for the time of year, a full stomach, but no more food.

 For more psychology on small business success, read our page, Resources.

 Buying food with the money earned is essential and obvious in each phase.
 That comes out of the profit each day.
 It’s important to note that humans can go up to 2 or 3 weeks without food, so in truth, we aren’t putting a lot of importance on staying fed and full for the first few days.
 No matter what people may argue, anyone can live and work on an empty stomach for a minimum of 5 days.
 I’ve done it recreationally/therapeutically and I know that it isn’t that hard.
 It’s just another sacrifice for a big future.

 Presumably our hypothetical participant is extremely poor and already regularly sleeps in a makeshift camp of sorts or couch surfs, so no actual housing is truly needed yet.
 Once more than enough money has been earned, it’s time to secure a room rental.
 It is ideal, however, to have money aside from rent, since budgeting is critical.

 A monthly room rental can be obtained from $350-$1000/month depending where.
-Of course it’s inadvisable to live in a well-off part of the city unless the Phase pay greatly overshadows the rent cost.
+Of course it’s inadvisable to live in a well-off part of a city unless the income greatly overshadows the rent cost.
 As well, if it is an expensive rural town, move to a cheaper town.
 Think desperately.